 Definition of Case Management Body of Knowledge (CMBOK)

 - Is an aggregation of essential information that describes what a case manager needs to know and be able to do effectively and competently for the primary benefit of clients (consumers of healthcare services) and their support systems.

 For case managers and other healthcare professionals who desire to have appropriate, reliable, and current information to support case management activities, the Commission’s CMBOK provides an online knowledge resource on all key case management processes and essential knowledge domains.

 The case management framework relates the skills and knowledge needed with the activities and processes that a case manager performs on the job.
-For the Case Management Process and each of the knowledge domains (described in the Case Management Knowledge Framework section and listed in the framework on the home page), the CMBOK provides:
+For the Case Management Process (described in the Introduction to the Case Management Knowledge Framework section) and each of the knowledge domains (listed in the framework graphic on the home page), the CMBOK provides:

 - A short description.